john-k-phillips/fcc-champion-documentation/README.md

 I wanted to create something using an API and as a fan of Riot games, decided a little champion documentation would be fitting.

-The design and overall feel of the project is not pe
+The design and overall feel of the project is not perfect; however the intention was to use a RESTful API.
 </p>